3 Months Baby Developmental Milestones

 - For other needs, your baby will make different sounds, like cooing or ah-ing.
 At this stage, it is important to talk to your baby, as they start to decipher the sounds into words, and associate them with action.
 This will help develop language and communication skills.

-- Excessive crying at this age could mean that your baby has colic or is experiencing some other issue, so make sure you keep a close eye on this.
+- Excessive crying for a 3-month-old baby could mean that your baby has colic or is experiencing some other issue, so make sure you keep a close eye on this.

 As mentioned before, every baby is different.
-Don’t panic if your baby does not reach some of these stages.
+Don’t panic if your 3-month baby does not reach some of these stages of development.
 Wait for a little more time before you consult the doctor.
-Talk to your doctor only if your three to four-month-old baby can't support his head well, can't grasp objects, doesn't smile, doesn't react to loud sounds, or ignores new faces.
+Talk to your doctor only if your 3 to 4 month old baby can't support his head well, can't grasp objects, doesn't smile, doesn't react to loud sounds, or ignores new faces.